Seek Returns logo

 Min

-AVGO vs. PM: A comparison of their Operating Margin against their respective Semiconductors and Tobacco industry benchmarks.
+AVGO vs. PM: A comparison of their Operating Profit Margin (TTM) against their respective Semiconductors & Semiconductor Equipment and Tobacco industry benchmarks.

 Profitability at a Glance